ReDarkTechnology/FurAffinity-Desktop/README.md

 ## Features
 - Keeping itself alive in the background (like Discord)
 - Sends you notification if there's a new notification!
-- Can be set up to start on startup!
 - Multiple profiles!
 (Supports multiple accounts!)

 ## How to use